Disability test provisions

 The applicant, student's current public primary school principal and the person in charge of the test will be advised in writing of any special provisions granted for the test.

-Students with disabilities or behavioural or medical conditions will be given special consideration by selection committees.
+Students with disabilities including medical or behavioural conditions will be given special consideration by selection committees.

-Some examples of possible test provisions for disabilities, medical or behavioural conditions include:
+Some examples of possible test provisions for disabilities including medical or behavioural disorders include:

 - large print test papers